plone/training/zpt.rst

   * this enables us to combine, re-use and nest templates together

-TAL and METAL are written like html-attribues (url, src, title).
+TAL and METAL are written like html-attributes (url, src, title).
 TALES are written like the values of html-attributes.
 A typical TAL-Statement looks like this:

 .. code-block:: html